 Protocols determined to need Full Board review will need more time for review to occur.

-Yes, as of January 2018 all researchers (students and faculty), must provide their certificate of completion to the NIH Office of Extramural Research's Protecting Human Research Participants online training.
-As of September 2018, the online NIH Training is no longer available.
+As of September 2018, the previously required online NIH Training is no longer available.
 If you are a new Investigator and need to complete a training, please contact the HSIRB for assistance.
-The HSIRB is currently looking into finding a replacement training.
+The HSIRB is currently planning on replacing the NIH training with CITI training in the near future.
 If you have previously completed the required training, please submit your certificate with your HSIRB request for review materials.

-The Human Subjects Institutional Review Board Administrator, Amanda Richardson.
+The Human Subjects Institutional Review Board Administrator, Lauren Olewnik.

 IRB Policy Procedures